Find Affordable College Courses

 57% Women

 Rowan University comes in at #14 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Each year, around 19,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,302 per year, while in-state graduate students, on average, pay $13,169 per year.
-For the 2020-2021 academic year, 61 bachelor's degrees were handed out to health and wellness majors at Rowan.
-About 57% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,250 per year, while in-state graduate students, on average, pay $14,380 per year.
+During the most recent year for which we have data, 61 people received their bachelor's degree in health and wellness from Rowan.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 #15